ASP.NET Display PDF in Panel Using IronPDF

 renderer.RenderingOptions.CreatePdfFormsFromHtml = false;

-var htmlTemplate = GetHtmlTemplate("optimized");
+var htmlTemplate = GetHtmlTemplate("improve");

 var processedHtml = htmlTemplate